-When a Co-RTWT coordinated AP extends protection to R-TWT schedule(s) of a Co-RTWT requesting AP, the Co-RTWT coordinated AP as a TXOP holder shall ensure that its TXOP ends before the start time of any active Co-RTWT SP for which protection is extended.
+[CID1435, CID3582]As part of extending protection for R-TWT schedule(s) of a Co-RTWT requesting AP, the Co-RTWT coordinated AP as a TXOP holder shall ensure that its TXOP ends before the start time of any active Co-RTWT SP for which protection is extended.

+[CID994]In addition, before starting transmission of any PPDU, the Co-RTWT coordinated AP shall check if there is enough time for the frame exchange to complete prior to the start of the Co-RTWT SP and, if there is not enough time, then the Co-RTWT coordinated AP shall defer transmission by selecting a random backoff count using the present CW[AC] (without advancing to the next value of CW[AC]).
+The QSRC[AC] for the MSDU or A-MSDU is not affected.

 Text to be adopted ends here.